-If, based on general suitability, a criminal record, or sex offender registration information, an applicant appears to be ineligible, OHA will notify the applicant in writing of the proposed denial and provide the applicant a copy of the criminal record.
+If, based on general suitability, a criminal background check, or sex offender registration information, an applicant appears to be ineligible, OHA will notify the applicant in writing of the proposed denial and provide the applicant a copy/summary of the criminal background information causing the denial.
 The applicant will be given 10 business days to dispute the accuracy and relevance of the information by requesting an informal review.
 If the applicant does not contact OHA to request an informal review within 10 business days, OHA will proceed with issuing the notice of final denial of admission.